lincot/solana-tools/README.md

 <img src="doc/entangle.avif" alt="Entangle" style="width:100%;"/>

 # Solana Tools.
-Transaction processing and log monitoring
+Transacting and log monitoring

 This project provides a set of tools and utilities to facilitate the creation, management, and execution of transactions on the Solana blockchain.
 It includes two main components: